ivantrj/BookAppSwiftUI/Guides/development.md

 The quote from above says it all.
 Adjust your expectations according to that.
 With that being said, if you for whatever reason won't be in the 17% that make it, learn to move on quickly.

 Use it as a learning experience and build something else.
-The goal of BookApp and indie development in general is to build quickly, validate, iterate when it makes sense.
+The goal of SwiftReads and indie development in general is to build quickly, validate, iterate when it makes sense.
 If your validation shows that it doesn't make sense to continue building, quit the project.
 Move on to the next one.